Once you taste homemade nut milk, you will NEVER buy synthetic vitamin, carrageen infused, and chemical laden nut milk again.

 - 3-6 cups filtered water (obviously the creamier the milk the less water to add)

-- 1 tsp vanilla extract (optional but really brings out the nuttiness)
+- 1 tsp vanilla extract or 1/4 inch organic vanilla bean (optional but really brings out the nuttiness)

 Soak nuts overnight in filtered water with about 1/2 – 1 tsp of salt.
 Rinse well and place in blender.
 Add water.
-I prefer 1:1 ratio but you may up the water a bit to create more milk.
+I prefer 1 part nuts to 3 parts water.
 The less water the creamier the milk.
-We drink A LOT of this nut liquid so I usually use about 1 part nuts to 3 parts water.
+We drink A LOT of this nut liquid so I usually use the 1:3 ratio.

 Blend for about 2 minutes.
 Add vanilla extract, sea salt and optional sweetener.
 Blend for about 1-2 more minutes.
 Pour milk and pulp through a nut milk bag and squeeze remaining milk from pulp.